 Note: The network interface IP address and Windows adapter IP addresses must match for a successful network connection.

 - Open the Amazon EC2 console, and then choose Instances from the navigation pane.

 - Select your instance.
-From the Description tab, choose the linked name next to Network interfaces, and then choose the Interface ID.
+From the Networking tab, Expand Network interfaces, and then choose the Interface ID.

-- Choose Actions, and then choose Manage IP Addresses.
+- Select the Network interface ID, Choose Actions, and then choose Manage IP Addresses.
 The primary private IPv4 IP address is already listed.

-For Auto-assign, enter a new IP address, and then choose Yes, Update.
+For Auto-assign, enter a new IP address, and then choose Save.